-This has been doing an OK job.
-It’s not as hydrating to my curls as the Jane Carter but did well enough for me to repurchase when it ran out since the Jane Carter runs a pretty penny here.
-Munchkin’s hair, which is kinkier than mine, loves it too so if you have a tighter curl go ahead and give it a try.
+This Cantu has been doing a pretty good job.
+It’s not as hydrating to my curls as the Jane Carter but did well enough for me to repurchase when it ran out since the Jane Carter runs a pretty penny.
+Munchkin’s hair, which is kinkier than mine, loves it too so if you have a tighter kink go ahead and give it a try.

-When I’m done with all that then I seal in the moisture with either my shea butter mix or some Jamaican Black Castor Oil which is thick enough to use as a sealant on its own though some prefer to thin it out a little (and maybe mask the smell) with a lighter oil like jojoba, olive or avocado.
-You’ll notice I didn’t mention coconut oil, neither is it an ingredient in any product listed here so if you’re like me and find that the holy grail for many naturalistas actually leaves you with trashy ends and a terrible break out then these products are for you.
+When I’m done with all that, I seal in the moisture with either my whipped shea butter mix or some Jamaican Black Castor Oil which is thick enough to use as a sealant on its own.
+You can also thin it out a little (and maybe mask the smell) with a lighter oil like jojoba, olive or avocado.
+You’ll notice I didn’t mention coconut oil.
+It’s not an ingredient in any product listed here so if you’re like me and find that the holy grail for some actually leaves you with trashy ends and a terrible break out then these products are for you.

 Notice how it’s now longer because it’s been stretched up in a puff for a couple days.
 It’s also less defined and giving me big-hair frizzy goodness.
 Embrace the frizz.
 It’ll still be soft and bouncy because of the products used.

 So that’s my current wash and go routine!
 I hope it helps if you’re looking for tips and if you have any suggestions for a cowash conditioner, I’m all ears!

 Related: My favourite DIY deep conditioner and a review of the Cantu Natural Hair Shampoo

 Are you an Irie Insider?